 AJWS and Our Partners Respond:

-And we will not abandon them.
+But we will not abandon them.

-Right now, AJWS is working with each of our 487 grantee organizations around the world to work to stop the spread of COVID-19.
+Right now, AJWS is working with each of our 541 grantee organizations around the world to work to stop the spread of COVID-19.
 The pandemic is an existential threat to the vulnerable people who depend on us across Africa, Asia, Central America and the Caribbean—and we are guaranteeing a reliable source of funding to all organizations we support through this crisis.
 We are listening to our grantees—shifting grants to be flexible, so they can be used to address critical needs as they arise.

 For 35 years, AJWS has responded to major disasters and humanitarian crises, always directly supporting local organizations and trusting that communities know what is best for them.
 And in this time of crisis, we are standing with our partners as they lead the way to protect their communities.